hammerheim-game/hammerheim-rules/3-warbands/wood-elves.md

 ##### Special Rules
 **Predators:** Elves from The Great Forest may attempt Initiative tests to detect enemies from three times their Initiative value in inches, rather than the usual two.
 **Waywatchers:** The Great Forest warbands may not purchase Wardancers, but may now take up to three Waywatchers.
 **Alignment:** the Warband’s Alignment is Lawful, Lawful / Neutral, Neutral, Chaotic / Neutral, or Chaotic.

 \page

+<div class='pageNumber auto'></div>

 ### Choice of Warriors

 A Forest Walker warband must include a minimum of three models.
 You have 500 gold crowns to recruit your initial warband.
 The maximum number of warriors in the warband may never exceed 12.
 Your warband may not begin the campaign with more than five heroes.
 **Glade Captain:** Each Forest Walker warband must have one Glade Captain: no more no less!
 **Waywatcher:** Your warband may include up to one Waywatcher..
 **Wardancer:** Your warband may include up to one Wardancer.
 **Spellsinger:** Your warband may include up to one Spellsinger.
 **Glade Guard:** Your warband may include any number of Glade Guard.
 **Eternal Guard:** Your warband may include up to three Eternal Guard.
 **Dryads:** Your warband may include up to three Dryads.

 ### Starting Experience

 **Glade Captain** starts with 20 experience.
 **Waywatchers** start with 16 experience.
 **Wardancers** and the **Spellsinger** start with 12 experience.
 **Henchmen** start with 0 experience.